pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

 href="http://en.wikipedia.org/wiki/Journal_des_s%C3%A7avans"><cite
 lang="fr">Journal des sçavans</cite></a> and the <a
 href="http://en.wikipedia.org/wiki/Philosophical_Transactions_of_the_Royal_Society"><cite>Philosophical
-Transactions of the Royal Society</cite></a> in <span class="oldstyle">1665</span>).
-With the passing of almost <span class="oldstyle">350</span> years and the advancements of the digital age, the venerable research paper has evolved from a paper-only publication to a digital publication as well, usually taking the form of a PDF.
+Transactions of the Royal Society</cite></a> in [1665]{.oldstyle}).
+With the passing of almost [350]{.oldstyle} years and the advancements of the digital age, the venerable research paper has evolved from a paper-only publication to a digital publication as well, usually taking the form of a PDF.
 While the research paper is being published increasingly in this modern-day medium, it still closely resembles its thin, fibrous counterpart.
 However, the digital medium has made research papers much cheaper to distribute, making ideas like open access financially feasible.

 ---